πŸ’ͺ Nazareth Contract - Negotiation Toolkit

 🚧

-Nazareth's MA starting salary is the lowest of all 11 districts ($58,836)Even Bangor Area SD β€” operating on an EXPIRED contract β€” starts Master's teachers at $60,000.
-Parkland ($71,129) and Stroudsburg ($76,422) start MA teachers $12K–$17K higher per year than Nazareth.
+Nazareth's MA starting salary is the lowest of all 11 districts ($58,836)Even Bangor Area SD - the only district still without a settled contract - starts Master's teachers at $60,000.
+Parkland ($71,129) and Stroudsburg ($76,422) start MA teachers $12K-$17K higher per year than Nazareth.
 The starting MA gap is the single biggest weakness in the NAEA contract.

 πŸ’Έ